Active Substance: regorafenib

 Pharmacotherapeutic Group: Antineoplastic agents, protein-kinase inhibitors

-Stivarga is indicated for the treatment of adult patients with:
+Stivarga is indicated as monotherapy for the treatment of adult patients with:

 - metastatic colorectal cancer (CRC) who have been previously treated with, or are not considered candidates for, available therapies - these include fluoropyrimidine-based chemotherapy, an anti-VEGF therapy and an anti-EGFR therapy;